grip-on-software/sprint-report/README.md

 the `public` directory.

-This repository also contains a `Dockerfile` specification for a Docker image that can performs the installation of the app and dependencies, which allows building the visualization within there.
+This repository also contains a `Dockerfile` specification for a Docker image that can perform the installation of the app and dependencies, which allows building the visualization within there.
 The `Jenkinsfile` contains appropriate steps for a Jenkins CI deployment, including data collection and visualization building.